 Horizon scanning is used as an overall term for analysing the future: considering how emerging trends and developments might potentially affect current policy and practice.
-This could help identify potential threats, risks, emerging issues and opportunities.
-This helps to take a longer-term strategic approach.
-Some of the main uses of horizon scanning include2:
+This could help identify potential

 - 1. To deepen the understanding of the driving forces affecting future development of a policy or strategy area - 2.
 To identify gaps in understanding and bring into focus new areas of research required to understand driving forces better - 3.
 To build consensus amongst a range of stakeholders about the issues and how to tackle them - 4.
 To identify and make explicit some of the difficult policy choices and trade-offs that may need to be made in the future - 5.
 To create a new strategy that is resilient because it is adaptable to changing external conditions - 6.
 To mobilise stakeholders to action